 You can get from John Kennedy Airport to New York by metro, shuttle, train, bus, or taxi.
+You can also rent a car without a driver.
 The metro will take you to the city in 1 hour 35 minutes, the ticket price is $7.75.
 The trip by shuttle will take 1.5 hours, and you will have to pay $16 for that.
 The JFK Airport bus reaches the city in 1 hour 40 minutes, the bus fare is $2.75.
 If you choose to travel by train, your trip to the city will take 40 minutes and will cost $15.
-A taxi from JFK will get you to the city in 1 hour 20 minutes, and this service will cost from $113.
+A taxi from JFK will get you to the city in 1 hour 20 minutes, and this service will cost from $163.
 The distance from John Kennedy Airport to New York is 20 km.

 The station for trains and metro trains from JFK Airport is not located at the airport itself - you will have to get there by special AirTrain train.
 By using this train, you can also get from one terminal to another (for free).
 The JFK metro line from the last AirTrain station to Manhattan operates 24/7.
 The bus and train are also available 24/7.
 The JFK shuttle last journey is at 11:30 p.m.
 And don't forget that you can always book private airport transfers.